 It may come as no surprise that Canada is SnowSkool’s most popular destination for our customers looking to become a ski instructor or spend the season training to pass their snowboard instructor qualifications!
 We offer two distinctive courses in Canada that have been designed to appeal to a different target market.
 Here are the links to the eBrochure for each course:

 As distinctive as the courses are… more of that later… one area where they are very similar is in the training.
-Both courses are focused on attainment of the Level 1 and Level 2 of the CSIA (ski instructor qualifications) or CASI (snowboard instructor qualifications).
+Both courses are focused on attainment of the Level 1 and Level 2 of the CSIA (Canadian Ski Instructors' Alliance) or CASI (Canadian Association of Snowboard Instructors.)
 In both resorts, we get priority access to the best and brightest in the Ski & Board Schools and we choose the most-experienced and most highly-qualified ski & snowboard trainers.
 The majority are Level 4 instructors and, as a group, have a range of specialties … race, freestyle and off-piste/ powder riding … to ensure a comprehensive ski & snowboard education for every one of our clients.
 Even though the Banff course is longer in duration to the Big White course, the amount of training hours is exactly the same with either programme.

 So how do you choose between SnowSkool Banff and SnowSkool Big White?
 Here are some pointers for you…

 The ski hills